First Year Experience Co-Facilitator application

 Mission Statement: student transitions

-All new students beginning their academic journey at WMU are very important to the Office of Student Transitions (OST).
-Members of the OST team are committed to supporting all first-time undergraduate students, which includes first years, transfers and contemporary students.
-Because attending college is a major life event, filled with expectations and questions, the OST department is designed to assist and support students in developing social networks, understanding the expectations of academic rigor, and learning about the vast opportunities and resources at WMU.
+The Office of Student Transitions is committed to supporting all undergraduate students, including first-years, transfers, and contemporary adult learners.
+We assist and support students in developing social networks, understanding the expectations of academic rigor, learning about the vast opportunities and resources at Western Michigan University, and preparing for life beyond WMU.

-- Assist in the development of a strong academic foundation culminating with graduation from WMU
+- Develop a strong academic foundation that culminates with graduation from WMU

-- Foster social connections and relationships with peers, faculty and staff
+- Gain social connections and relationships with peers, faculty, and staff

-- Help students find balance between their academic and personal lives
+- Find balance between academic and personal lives

-- Create a diverse and inclusive community that celebrates the uniqueness of all students
+- Participate in a diverse and inclusive community that celebrates the uniqueness of all students

-- Promote the value and importance of service learning, respect and civility
+- Learn the value and importance of service learning, respect, and civility

-The Office of Student Transitions consists of five units:
+The Office of Student Transitions consists of Six units:

 - New Student Orientation